janerikhein/QuboOptimizer/README.md

 * Paul Meinhold

 ## Usage
-Run `cargo run --release EXPERIMENT_NUM` and the corresponging experiment will be executed:
+Run `cargo run --release EXPERIMENT_NUM` inside the project directory and the corresponging experiment will be executed:
 ```Rust
 match experiment_num {
     1 => {